vdW-DF-ahcx: a range-separated van der Waals density functional hybrid: Range-separated hybrids

 More generally, for a trusted density functional `DF' (that have a GGA-type exchange functional part $E_{\rm x}^{\rm GGA}$,) we arrive at a HSE-type RSH or screened hybrid extension using

 where $E_{\rm c}^{\rm DF}$ is the correlation part of `DF'.
 This correlation can be semi- or truly nonlocal in nature.
 The simple recast

-bring out similarities with the design of unscreened hybrid designs.
+brings out similarities with the design of unscreened hybrids.

+For PBE and PBEsol there are already trusted AH descriptions in the HJS-PBE\cite{HJS08} and HJS-PBEsol\cite{HJS08,HSEsol} formulations (besides the original HSE\cite{HSE03,HSE06} obtained with the EP model-hole framework\cite{EP98}).
+To these we here add our own formulations of these analytical-hole screened hybrids, termed PBE-AH and PBEsol-AH.
+We do this to allow independent checks on our approach, as detailed in the following section.

-The main results of this paper is the definition and the AHCX RSH.
-It is build from our AH exchange description for CX, again, as summarized in Table I and Figs.\ \ref{fig:newXset} and \ref{fig:FitHset}.
+The main results of this paper are the definition and launch of the AHCX RSH.
+It is built from our AH exchange description for CX, again, as summarized in Table \ref{tab:paramH} and Figs.\ \ref{fig:newXset} and \ref{fig:FitHset}.
 The key observation is that we have trust in using the HJS type AH model of the CX exchange, so that we can rely on Eq.\ (\ref{eq:GenSRxEnhance}) in establishing an approximation for $E_{\rm x}^{\rm SR,CX}$.
 We set the Fock exchange fraction at $\alpha=0.2$ as in the CX0p.\cite{JiScHy18b} Still, the AHCX differs from CX0p by the presence of the inverse screening length $\gamma$ and thus a focus on correcting exclusively the short-range exchange description.

-For PBE and PBEsol there are already trusted AH descriptions in the HJS-PBE\cite{HJS08} and HJS-PBEsol\cite{HJS08,HSEsol} formulations (besides the original HSE\cite{HSE03,HSE06} obtained with the EP model-hole framework\cite{EP98}).
-To these we here add our own formulations of these analytical-hole screened hybrids, termed PBE-AH and PBEsol-AH.
-We do this to allow independent checks on our approach, as detailed below.
+We set $\gamma=0.106$ (atomic units) as in the HSE06 formulation.\cite{HSE06}

+The AHCX is a vdW-DF RSH that is constructed in the electron gas tradition, being an all-from-ground-state density design.\cite{beckeperspective,hybesc14} That is, it uses one and the same plasmon pole model\cite{behy14,HyJiSh20} for all but the Fock-exchange term.
+Even the Fock mixing can be seen as being set by the coupling-constant scaling of the consistent-exchange CX version, and thus given from within the construction.\cite{JiScHy18a,JiScHy18b} The AHCX is computationally more costly than meta-GGAs\cite{TPSS,revTPSS,SCAN,SCANvdW,Jana20} and DFT+U.\cite{AnZaAn91} These are other approaches that can also improve orbital descriptions and compensate for charge-transfer errors.

+The SCAN functional\cite{SCAN} is perhaps the alternative that is closest in nature to CX and AHCX: they are all functionals of the electron-gas tradition and SCAN is constructed to retain some account of vdW interactions at intermediate distances\cite{SCAN} (thanks to input from a formal analysis of two-electron systems).

+There are pros and cons of SCAN, CX, and AHCX use.
+SCAN and CX are certainly faster than AHCX.
+However, SCAN must be supplemented by a separately-defined semi-empirical addition, in SCAN+rVV10,\cite{SCANvdW} to capture nonlocal-correlation effects across separations.
+In contrast, the AHCX is set up (as a single XC functional design) to capture general interactions, for example, across the range of fragment separations at organics-metal interfaces.
+One could extend the AHCX framework for use with optical or MBPT-specified tuning,\cite{Koller_2013,OTRSHgap,OTRSHalga,OTRSHadsorp17,BrGoVo17} thus allowing for some motivated external parameters.
+However, the here-defined basic AHCX design is deliberately kept free of adjustable parameters.

+In practical terms, the SCAN, CX or AHCX choice comes down to a discussion of the nature of the material system as well as to attention to accuracy needs.
+Below we simply exemplify the AHCX potential in a set of demonstrator challenges (including noble-metal adsorption) and we include comparisons with CX and with literature SCAN results\cite{patra2019rethinking,PaBaJi20} to illustrate differences in performance.